Feds: Texas woman used Instagram to commit fraud; pleads guilty - NewsBreak

 At that time, she faces up to five years in federal prison as well as a possible $250,000 maximum fine.
 Coleman was permitted to remain on bond pending her hearing.

-Between March and December 2020, Coleman used her platform to instruct others on how to defraud government programs and applied for others using false representations, prosecutors said.Homeowners concerned by proposed abandonment of Cox Lane
+Between March and December 2020, Coleman used her platform to instruct others on how to defraud government programs and applied for others using false representations, prosecutors said.Iowa Park Police nab burglary suspects

 Coleman would charge users a fee for every fraudulent application she filed, prosecutors said.